Do you need help creating an organized desk in your office or workspace?

 How many different electronic devices do you own?

-From laptops, to tablets, to cellphones, digital cameras and more, these devices all need to be charged on a regular basis.
+From laptops, to tablets, to cellphones, digital cameras, and more, these devices all need to be charged on a regular basis.

-These tips will help you craft your own charging station:
+Fortunately, these tips will help you craft your own charging station:

-Tally up your devices.
+Tally up your devices

-Gather up charging cords.
+Gather up charging cords

-Devise storage for charging cords.
+Devise storage for charging cords

 Use an inbox and outbox